skabdulhaq/DVWA_installation/README.md

     start_DVWA.sh
     ```

 3. DVWA is now running successfully.
-Access it through [http://localhost:1337/](http://localhost:1337/).
+Access it through <a href="http://localhost:1337/" target="_blank">http://localhost:1337/</a>.

 ## How to Stop DVWA